JoshCheek/bundler-bouncer/Readme.md

     require "bundler/bouncer"
     puts "hello world"

-When you run `bundle exec ruby main.rb`, your app will print `hi`, just like you'd expect.
+When you run `bundle exec ruby main.rb`, your app will print `hello world`, just like you'd expect.

 But when you forget, and run `ruby main.rb` You will get bounced out: